 As our program is a "hands on, face to face" program with virtual components that is guided by the philosophy of adult learning and professional education, we expect all students to attend all classes and all fieldwork assignments, be on time, and be engaged, as is required in a clinical work setting.
 If you cannot attend class, you are expected to email the professor prior to class or as soon as possible.
-In the event that a student is absent due to illness, they may be expected to submit a physician's note.
 Please note that attendance is taken in each class.

 - Excused absence: Any absence due to a major life event is excused.
 Absence due to a planned major event must be cleared with each instructor at the beginning of each semester.
 Such excused absences, unless otherwise noted, are generally limited to one day.
-Extensive absences following a major life event may be subject to a leave of absence, with resuming one's education the following term / year.
-Absences due to religious holidays are subject to the terms identified in the following sections: Major Religious Holidays - Unexcused absence: Any absence due to a vacation or other personal preference is considered "unexcused".
+Extensive absences following a major life event may be subject to a leave of absence, with resuming one's education the following term/year.
+Absences due to religious holidays are subject to the terms identified in the Major Religious Holidays section. - Unexcused absence: Any absence due to a vacation or other personal preference is considered "unexcused".
 The instructor has the right to lower the final course grade by 1 full letter grade due to excessive (15% or greater) unexcused absences, lateness, and unprofessional behaviors.
 If your class average is a "B," your grade will be entered as a "C." If your average is "B-" or below, you will receive an "F" for the course, as passing in our program is a "C." Excessive unexcused absences, lateness, and unprofessional behaviors will also result in feedback through our professional development system.
 Students who miss 20% or more of classes due to unexcused absences are subject to fail, regardless of their overall class average.
 The student cannot request to have assignments or examinations rescheduled.
 Missed assignments and examinations are subject to a grade of "0".